danjbrown/terraform-lambda-api-gateway/README.md

 ## Manual set-up and deployment

-The set-up could be done manually, excluding the S3 storage by uploading the application ZIP directly to the Lambda function.
+Create the infrastructure using the AWS management console or CLI and upload the Node.JS API ZIP directly to the Lambda function.
+This avoids the need for an S3 bucket.

 ZIP the code:
 ```